RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step02_Jupyter_lab/README.md

 # Jupyter Lab on GCP.
 Nanyan "Rosalie" Zhu and Chen "Raphael" Liu

+## Latest update
+If you used the "Compute Engine" > "Marketplace" > "Deep Learning VM" pre-packaged method (introduced in the previous chapter) to generate your VM, you should have anaconda and jupyter installed already.
+In this case, you can skip the installation steps and only look at how to utilize them.

 ## Overview
 This chapter has two major sections.
 * Section 1.
 Configure GCP to accomodate jupyter lab.